 Returning to Work: Coverage Resumes

 When you return from an approved leave (FMLA or otherwise) and your employment continues, your group health insurance resumes.
 If coverage was suspended during leave and the employer required you to pay premiums directly, confirm with HR that your reinstatement is processed correctly.
+If you enrolled in an ACA marketplace plan during leave and now have employer coverage again, you'll want to drop the marketplace plan to avoid paying two premiums — see Sunstate Coverage for guidance on timing that transition correctly.

 Understanding your coverage options before you need them makes an already difficult situation less chaotic.
 Talk to a licensed Florida advisor today — .
 Free, no obligation.